Final report for FNC23-1370

 One of the primary observations that we had was a huge difference in growth between the mulched beds versus control beds and living mulch that did not germinate (Figure 4).
 The plants in the mulched beds (A and B) were substantially larger than the non-mulched beds (C and X).
 Though all the beds were very slow to grow due to the weather conditions, the mulched beds were the only beds to start trying to produce cauliflower heads even though they did not grow large enough for harvest.

 Weed pressure was also different between both the deep compost/cut and carry beds and the control/living mulch beds.
-The only real weed problem on both mulched beds were Canada thistle while the control/living mulch beds had grasses, chickweed and other weeds as well as the Canada thistle.
+The only real weed problem on both mulched beds was Canada thistle while the control/living mulch beds had grasses, chickweed and other weeds as well as the Canada thistle.

 Almost all beds had the same insect pest issues, including grasshoppers mid-summer and cabbage moths late summer.
 We did one application of Bt to mitigate the cabbage moth damage.
 However, both mulched treatments grew out of the insect damage quicker than the control/living mulch.